|Birth: ||Mar. 7, 1817|

 Sixty-three years of continuous residence in Springfield spans the entire history of the city as the capital of Illinois, and only a few pioneer residents are now living who can recall the historic incidents that fell within the experience of Mrs. Wallace, who came here in the early days when, as a frontier village, Springfield attained its first prominence upon the map through the act of the legislature, which made it the seat of the state government.

 Frances Jane Todd, a daughter of Robert S. and Elizabeth Parker Todd, was born at Lexington, Ky., March 7, 1819.
-The Todd family was of ancient and honorable lineage and the name is prominent in American history.
+[Note: stone has 1817] The Todd family was of ancient and honorable lineage and the name is prominent in American history.
 On the maternal side Mrs. Wallace was descended from Gen. Andrew Porter, of revolutionary fame, and she was well worthy of such a descendent.
 About 1836 she came to Springfield to visit her sister, Mrs. Ninian Edwards, and here she met a young physician from Pennsylvania, Dr. William S. Wallace.
 Their acquaintance ripened into an attachment which resulted in their marriage on May 21, 1830.
 The marriage was solemnized by the Rev. Charles W. Dresser, rector of St. Paul's parish, at the home of Mrs. Edwards.

 At first the young couple boarded at the old St. Charles hotel, and of this period of her married life and the social pleasures of that early day Mrs. Wallace was accustomed to speak with enthusiasm and to recall many interesting incidents.
 Dr. and Mrs. Wallace lived successively at a home on South Sixth street about where the Dresser flats are now situated and at the corner of Seventh street and Capitol avenue.
 Dr. Wallace died in 1867.
 About twenty years ago his widow removed to her late home, 1013 South Second street, where she has lived a quiet and retired life ever since.